 It is a not-for-profit research organisation that designs, conducts and supports investigator-initiated clinical trials with the aim of improving life for people with Chronic Kidney Disease (CKD).
 It consists of a group of Nephrologists and other doctors, nurses, researchers, dieticians, scientists and other health professionals who conduct clinical trials in kidney disease.
-Because of their interest in renal disease and kidney health, they want to find better treatments for people living with kidney disease.
+Because of their interest in kidney disease and kidney health, they want to find better treatments for people living with kidney disease.
 All AKTN clinical trials are designed with patients with kidney disease in mind.
 A patient with kidney disease sits on the Scientific Committee as a consumer representative to ensure AKTN trials consider quality of life, symptoms and treatments important to people with kidney disease.

 To date, the AKTN have successfully completed eleven trials.
 We have a number of active trials and currently developing new trials.
 Our research helps bring evidence to medical practice and in doing so improve outcomes for CKD patients.
 Please see our completed trials and annual reports for more.

 The Network is managed by three groups, The Executive Operations Secretariat (EOS), the Scientific Committee and the Advisory Board.
 The Executive Operations Secretariat runs the daily operations of the network and is based in Brisbane, the Scientific Committee provides the scientific leadership and the Advisory Board reviews the strategic management of the network.

 For a full list of our partners, please see Partners.